Home » London » London Dungeon tickets

 London Dungeon discounts

-When you purchase your tickets at least three days before your visit, visitors get a 10% advance booking discount.
+When you purchase your tickets at least three days before your visit, you get a 10% booking discount.

-Kids aged 3 to 15 years get a 20% discount on the adult ticket price.
+Kids aged three to 15 get a 20% discount on the adult ticket price.

 London Dungeon with Merlin Pass